 Our expert nutritionist, Lucy-Ann has put together an amazing 7-day sports nutrition plan designed to help you get the energy and nutrition you need to train well and perform brilliantly on the big day!
 The key to sports nutrition is preparation so if you're using our meal plan, adapting it or just going with your own, make sure you've planned all your ingredients up front and maybe batch cook some recipes in advance.
 We're all time poor but that shouldn't stop you fuelling your body with what it needs to succeed.

 Five-seven days out: ease up on mileage

-During your race training in the weeks prior to the race, your muscles never really have the chance to reload with glycogen.
+During your event training in the weeks prior to the day, your muscles never really have the chance to reload with glycogen.
 Glycogen is your body’s main storage of carbohydrates, which are not required at the time of consumption but later on, when blood sugar levels drop, they are used up to provide more glucose to maintain blood sugar levels.
 A human body can store up to 2000 calories of glucose as glycogen.

 Although it may seem counter productive at first, in the week before the race you will need to back off on training for a few days so your muscles can start to gradually restock the glycogen levels, helping you build up your energy reserves for race day.